METS-Programme/ugandaemr-usermanual/smc.md

 ### Facility information:
-For the "Date" field, select Year, month and day, in that order, using the Datepicker Note that all field with a red star "*" are "MUST ENTER" fields.
+For the "Date" field, select Year, month and day, in that order, using the Datepicker Note that all fields with a red star "*" are "MUST ENTER" fields.
 ![](SMC4 .png)

 ### Client medical histrory
-Enter all available client medical history information - when working with dropdowns, to clear a field, select the top most blank option:-
+Enter all available client medical history information.
+When working with dropdowns, to clear a field, select the top most blank option.

 Enter all information as filled in on the SMC card:-
 1. Knowledge of HIV status